alecjacobson/computer-graphics-raster-images/README.md

 ### Submission

-Submit your completed homework as a [New Pull Request to this repository](https://github.com/alecjacobson/geometry-processing-introduction/pulls).
+Submit your completed homework on MarkUs.
+Instructions to come when they are available.

 ### Questions?